Postojna Cave: Natural environment

 Postojna Cave was carved by the Pivka River over millions of years.
 There are stalagmites, stalactites, and formations called curtains or draperies that look like folded curtains.

 The cave system is 24.34 km long and is made up of four caves interconnected through the same underground river.
 However, according to speleology rules, the passages and siphons connecting the caves must be walked or swum through by man for them to be considered one whole.
 Connecting two of the main cave systems will make this the longest cave system in Slovenia and one of the longest in all of Europe.
 There remain 400 m between the two caves, which would make the cave system between 31000 m and 35000 m long.

 The caves are also home to the endemic olm, the largest troglodytic amphibian in the world.
 The tour through the caves includes an aquarium with some olms in it.
 On January 30, 2016, a female olm at the cave began to lay over 50 eggs.
 This rare event led to global news about Postojna Cave and the olm.
 From the end of May to mid-July 2016, twenty-two baby olms successfully hatched.

 Postojna Cave tour

 While the cave system is 24 km long, only 5 km is open to the public.
 Of this, 3.5 km is traversed by a train that takes visitors through the cave; the remaining 1.5 km can be navigated on foot and with a guide.
 The whole tour takes about 1.5 hours.

-The temperature inside the cave is around 10 Celsius.
+The temperature inside the cave is around ten degrees Celsius (fifty degrees Fahrenheit).